F visa: Payment of fees

+Application

+The application process for a F visa varies depending upon whether the student is outside of the United States, or already present within the United States.

+Application from Outside of the US

-If the student is outside the United States, then he/she must apply for a student visa (F or M).
+Student who are outside of the United States, must apply for a student visa (F or M).
 The visa interview must be scheduled fewer than 120 days prior to the start date indicated on the Form I-20.

 At the time of initial entry, the officer at the port of entry checks that the program start date is at most 30 days ahead, and that the I-20 has a valid travel signature.
 It is also necessary that, at the time of initial entry, the school the student intends to attend matches the school on the student's visa and the student's I-20, though this is not a requirement in the future.
 The officer at the port of entry also issues a Form I-94 with expiration date indicated as "D/S" (Duration of Status), which means that the student is in authorized status in the United States until the program end date indicated on the I-20 (and can stay in the United States for up to 60 days after that).